Ferdinand von Wrangel: Retirement and death

 Wrangel retired in 1864.
 He opposed the sale of Alaska to the United States in 1867.
 Wrangel wrote the book Journey along the northern coastline of Siberia and the Arctic Ocean and other books about the peoples of northwestern America.

 He lived in his last years in Ruil (Roela in Estonian) in the eastern part of Estonia.
-He had bought the manor in 1840.
-He died in Dorpat, Livonia.
+The manor was bought by him in 1840 and he gave it to his wife as a gift.
+Wrangel died in Dorpat, Livonia.
+His final resting place is in Viru-Jaagupi cemetery.

 Writings

 An account of the physical observations during his first journey was published in German (Berlin, 1827), and also in German extracts from Wrangel's journals, Reise längs der Nordküste von Sibirien und auf dem Eismeere in den Jahren 1820-1824 (2 vols., Berlin, 1839), which was translated into English as Wrangell's Expedition to the Polar Sea (2 vols., London, 1840).
 The complete report of the expedition appeared as "Puteshestvie po severnym beregam Sibiri, po Ledovitomu Moryu, sovershennoe v 1820, 1821, 1822, 1823 i 1824 godakh" (2 vols., St. Petersburg, 1841), and was translated into French with notes by Prince Galitzin, under the title Voyage sur les côtes septentrionales de la Sibérie et de la mer glaciale (2 vols., 1841).
 From the French version of the complete report an English one was made under the title A Journey on the Northern Coast of Siberia and the Icy Sea (2 vols., London, 1841).
 The book influenced Charles Darwin's thinking on animal navigation, leading him to propose that humans and animals possess an innate ability for dead reckoning.
 Darwin wrote: